KnownStormChaser/master-weather-model-list/STATUS.md

 **August 12, 2026**, one day after the SCN's "on or about August 11" date, and the AWS prototype bucket stopped updating the same day (see *Format and distribution changes*). **See [UFS.md](./UFS.md) for the full UFS context including the wave of retirements that occurs on the same day.**
 - **Entries:** [RRFS](./models/nwp_models/regional/usa/rrfs.md) · [REFS](./models/ensemble_models/regional/usa/refs.md)
-- **Authority:** NWS SCN 26-48 (RRFS/REFS implementation) + companion SCN 26-47 (terminations), both updated July 6, 2026 (originally May 12, 2026)
+- **Authority:** NWS SCN 26-48 (RRFS/REFS implementation) + companion SCN 26-47 (terminations); SCN 26-48 updated July 6 and August 24, 2026 (originally May 12, 2026)
-- **Verification note:** Originally targeted early 2026, then August 31, 2026; slipped again to October 6, 2026 in the July 6, 2026 update (AAB), which also decoupled the real-time parallel feed to on or about August 11, 2026.
+- **Verification note:** Originally targeted early 2026, then August 31, 2026; slipped again to October 6, 2026 in the July 6, 2026 update (AAB), which also decoupled the real-time parallel feed to on or about August 11, 2026. **The August 24, 2026 update (AAC) did not change the implementation date** — its scope was limited to documenting the `.idx` and BUFR files added to NOMADS.
 The October 6 date is subject to the standard CWD/ECE contingency — if the implementation date is declared a Critical Weather Day, an Enhanced Caution Event, or other significant weather is occurring or anticipated, implementation moves to 12 UTC on the next eligible weekday.
 NBM v5.0 was deferred under exactly this provision earlier in 2026, so the contingency is not theoretical.

 ### HARMONIE-AROME Cy43 → Cy46 (KNMI / UWC-West) — planned November 2026
 UWC-West's shared HARMONIE-AROME configuration moves from Cycle 43 to Cycle 46, and